datatrail-jhu/04_githubbasics/manuscript/04_push_pull.md

 o) merge

 {choose-answers: 4, points: 2}
-?
-What git commands would be used to mark that updates to the files `codebook.md` AND `tidy.csv` should be tracked?
+?3 What git commands would be used to mark that updates to the files `codebook.md` AND `tidy.csv` should be tracked?
 (Multiple separate commands are separated by semicolons.)

 C) git add codebook.md tidy.csv
+C) git add -A
+C) git add .
 o) git commit codebook.md tidy.csv
 o) git commit codebook.md; git commit tidy.csv
 o) git push codebook.md git add tidy.csv
 o) git add *.csv
 o) git add *.md

+{choose-answers: 4}
+?4 What does the `-u` in `git add -u` specify?

+C) stage modified and deleted files but not new files
+m) stage new and modified files but not deleted files
+o) stage files that have the file extension .u
+o) stage files that have the file extension .A
+o) stage any file name tasks.txt

+{choose-answers: 4}
+?4 What does the `-u` in `git add -A` specify?

+m) stage modified and deleted files but not new files
+C) stage new and modified files but not deleted files
+o) stage files that have the file extension .u
+o) stage files that have the file extension .A
+o) stage any file name tasks.txt

 {/quiz}